joansed/ai-upskilling-audio/README.md

 Agile modeling starts with a "query": a single example of the thing you are looking for.
 You may need to do some sleuthing on your own to find a good query clip for your species of interest (you may have already done this in the previous notebook) -- look for a single WAV file where your target species is clearly audible.
 In the "Search" cell, change `query_uri` to be a filepath of a WAV file containing your species of interest, and `query_label` to your species label (e.g. 'SPHSUR').

+Run the search; you should be able to click on the label for each example to indicate whether it matches your target sound.
+Green for yes, orange for no, gray for unsure.

+Search options:
+* `exact_search` will search all embeddings and give a plot of the histogram of all similarity scores.
+* `target_sampling` allows you to search for examples with a particular score.
+Set the score with `target_score` to something lower int he distribution to get some negative examples.
+  (note - there is, buggily, a line which sets `target_score=None` in the `exact_search` code block.
+Delete this line.)

+After running the search and labeling some examples, you can train a classifier.
+You don't need many examples!
+After training the classifier, you can display some high-scoring results, and (optionally) label them in the same way as we did for the search results.
+After labeling more examples and saving them to the DB, we can re-train the classifier.

+In active learning, *margin sampling* is when we surface samples with a lower score for labeling (eg, near logit=0, corresponding to 50% model confidence).
+This is similar to target sampling that we did with search.
+After a couple rounds of labeling things with score near 0, you should see that the distribution of scores becomes more bi-modal.
+And you should find that the scores near 0 become much more ambiguous...

 ## 4. Intro to Numpy

 TODO